 The Club is a "Member's Club", and there are no paid Staff, instead all Members are expected to try and help out with the various Duties, but also just by 'Joining in' and being active in the Club.
 Along these lines, we try and provide a degree of training and support for New Members, but this is done by a team of Volunteer members, who in the main, whilst very experienced, are not themselves accredited Instructors.

 The Club has a number of 'Club boats' which are provided so that we can help new Members of all ages to learn to sail, and to allow those new to the sport the opportunity to try various types of boat prior to buying one of their own, these boats do though need a Committee member around if they are to be used, so are not a long-term substitute for owning your own craft.
-We do though have an extensive Dinghy park where you can store you boat, the fee for the first boat is £70 and subsequent ones are £60; please note you must pay this fee regardless of whether you keep the boat at the Club, as this count is used to establish the Rent we pay to the owners of the Reservoir.
+We do though have an extensive Dinghy park where you can store you boat, the fee for the first boat is £105 and subsequent ones are £75; please note you must pay this fee regardless of whether you keep the boat at the Club, as this count is used to establish the rent we pay to the owners of the Reservoir.

 All of the Club's communication and administration is Internet based, and is handled through the website you are now viewing.
 To join the Club, you will need to complete the Membership Application and then pay the appropriate Membership and Entry fees, which you do ideally by Bank transfer from within your Banks website, or by Cheque; please note we cannot accept Credit or Debit Cards.